Quantum state transfer in a XX chain with impurities: Introduction

 Since the first works dealing with the entanglement shared by pairs of spins on a quantum chain, the translational invariance of the chain (and its states) has been exploited to facilitate the analysis of the problem \cite{wootters2000,wootters2001,nachtergaele2006}.
 Anyway, there is a number of problems which do not possess the property of being translationally invariant: semi-infinite chains, chains with impurities \cite{osenda2003} or, in a more abstract sense, random quantum states \cite{zyczkowski2004}.
 These problems have localized quantum states whose properties strongly differ from those of translationally invariant quantum states.

-Localized quantum states can be used to storage quantum information \cite{apollaro2007} an play and important role in the propagation of entanglement through a quantum spin chain \cite{apollaro2006}.
+Localized quantum states can be used to storage quantum information \cite{apollaro2007} and play an important role in the propagation of entanglement through a quantum spin chain \cite{apollaro2006}.
 This kind of states also appears in some models of quantum computers in presence of static disorder \cite{Georgeot2000}.

 Since the localization of a quantum state is a global property it seems natural to study its properties using a global entanglement measure as, for example, the one proposed by Meyer and Wallach \cite{mewa2002}.
-Giraud {\em et al.} \cite{giraud2007} derived exact expressions for the mean value of the Meyer-Wallach entanglement for localized random vectors and studied the dependence of this measure with the localization length of the states.
+Giraud {\em et al.}~\cite{giraud2007} derived exact expressions for the mean value of the Meyer-Wallach entanglement for localized random vectors and studied the dependence of this measure with the localization length of the states.
 Viola and Brown \cite{viola2007} studied the relationship between generalized entanglement and the delocalization of pure quantum states.
 Of course there are other possibilities to study the relationship between localization of quantum states and entanglement.
-The bipartite entanglement and localization of one-particle states in the Harper model has been addressed by Li {\em et al.} \cite{li2004}, the entanglement entropy at localization transitions is studied in \cite{jia2008} and the localized entanglement in one-dimensional Anderson model in \cite{li2004b}.
+The bipartite entanglement and localization of one-particle states in the Harper model has been addressed by Li {\em et al.}~\cite{li2004}, the entanglement entropy at localization transitions is studied in \cite{jia2008} and the localized entanglement in one-dimensional Anderson model in~\cite{li2004b}.

 In many proposals of quantum computers the qubit energies can be often individually controlled, this corresponds to controllable disorder of a spin system.
 Besides, in these models, the effective spin-spin interaction is usually strongly anisotropic, it varies from the Ising coupling in nuclear magnetic resonance and other systems \cite{chuang1998} to the $XY$-type or the $XXZ$-type coupling in some Josephson-junction-based systems \cite{makhlin2001}.
 The localization properties of one and two excitation states in the $XXZ$ spin chain with a defect was studied with some detail by Santos and Dykman \cite{santos2003}, but they did not study the entanglement of the one and two excitation states.